Following your Robotic Prostatectomy Surgery

 THE SECOND WEEK

 You will return to the hospital 7days after surgery.
 You will book in at admissions then go to the ward.
 On the ward your catheter will be removed and your voiding will be monitored for a period of time.
-You will be given antibiotics to commence the night before your catheter is removed.
-Do not take any medication you are allergic to.

 If your job is primarily sedentary (sitting at a desk) you can usually return to work in 1-2weeks.
 If your job is physically demanding, you will typically require 4-6 weeks off work.